DemirInce/CS171_FinalProject_BlockchainMoneyTransfer/README.md

    Messages are sent without waiting for a reply.

 2. **Listener Thread**
-   Listener Deamon Thread listens for incoming messages
+   Listener Deamon Thread listens for incoming messages.

 3. **FIFO Worker**
    Worker Thread handles requests enqueued by the Listener Thread in FIFO order.